andresavalerio/spaced-questions-front/README.md

 ### What is Store?

-Handles the State Management of the application, the one that let data flow throughout the app without difficulties
+Handles the State Management of the application, the one that let data flow throughout the app without difficulties and make reactivity

+# Implementation

+### How to implement a component?

+1. create a folder with the name of the new component in the components folder
+2. create three files
+   1. NewComponent.tsx
+   2. NewComponent.css
+   2. NewComponent.spec.tsx

 # File Structure

-- `src/` : root folder
   - `components/` : contains all the components
     - `first-component`
       - FirstComponent.css : styles of component